De Dana Dan: Plot

 Nitin calls Ram and tells him to give an advance to Maamu's man, but Ram mistakenly gives it to Kaala.
-Nonny sees Anjali, and her father agrees to return their money.
+Nonny sees Anjali, and informs his father, who agrees to return their money to her.
 Harbans mistakes Anu for Anjali, which causes confusion.
 Moosa's photo is accidentally exchanged with one of Oberoi, which results in Kaala believing he needs to kill Oberoi.
 Pammi demands money from Harbans to buy clothing and jewellery, but wants to elope with Arjun.
 Harbans asks her to take money from Lamba, and she mistakes Moosa for Lamba.
 Moosa tries to molest Pammi, which makes Harbans angry with Lamba.
-Anu mistakes Lamba for Moosa and tries to get close to her; after getting caught, she says that Lamba promised to marry her or give her money.
+Anu mistakes Lamba for Moosa and tries to get close to him; after getting caught, she says that Lamba promised to marry her or give her money.

 Wilson reaches Harbans' room with Lamba's help and looks for Harbans.
 He opens the wardrobe, finds Nitin, and mistakes him for Harbans.
 Kaala attempts to kill Oberoi by dropping a bomb in his suitcase, but is knocked unconscious by a falling window and falls onto Nitin and Ram's truck while they are on their way to collect Kuljeet's ransom.
 They collect it, but Nitin is left behind and brought to the hospital; Ram gets the money and reaches the hotel, and Kaala is assumed to be the kidnapper (since he was on the truck).
 The police then mistake that Kaala's name is Harbans and go to the hotel to arrest Kaala.
 Maamu arrives at the hotel with a body that nobody wants, while Oberoi realises Harbans' lies.
 Due to the police thinking Harbans kidnapped Nitin, Oberoi, Lamba, Wilson, the police, Moosa (who believes he took money for him and is working with Anu), and Kuljeet all chase him and Kaala, while Maamu and Himanshu chase Nitin, Ram, Anjali, and Manpreet.
 Anu also becomes involved in the chase after believing the people chasing Harbans are actually looking for her.

 The chase ends at the roof of the hotel, where during the chaos, Oberoi's suitcase is tossed into the water tank as Kaala's bomb detonates and explodes, bursting the water pipes and flooding the entire hotel to the brim.
-Nitin, Anjali, Ram, and Manpreet, initially unable to find the money, decide to split ways, but Nitin spots the suitcase and calls them back.
+Nitin, Anjali, Ram, and Manpreet, initially unable to find the money, sadly decide to split ways, but Nitin spots the suitcase and calls them back, which changes their moods to happiness.